 To qualify, your property must date from before 1919, and typically be built in stone or timber with slate or corrugated iron roofs.
 Fine examples of buildings from a later period may be considered in exceptional circumstances.

-This year, applications will be accepted for repairs to listed buildings and traditional buildings located across the National Park.
-Projects which will restore the built heritage in the heart of communities will be particularly welcome, such as village centres.
+Applications will be accepted for repairs to listed buildings and traditional buildings located across the National Park.
+Projects which will restore the built heritage in the heart of communities, such as village centres, will be particularly welcome.

 If a traditional building has been considerably altered, applications which show a commitment to restoring it to its original character will be encouraged.